HiThereCommunity/example-graphql-server/README.md

 When running the node server in development [Nodemon](https://github.com/remy/nodemon) will be turned on.
 Nodemon will watch for any file changes in the project and automatically restart the server.

+> The server runs on port 3000 in development

 ### Production

 In production we precompile all the files in the `/src` directory to ES5 syntax using `babel`.
 These precompiled files are then moved to the `/dist` folder.
 Precompile the files using the following command